ajv-validator/ajv/README.md

 **Please note**: JSON Schema draft-07 also defines formats `iri`, `iri-reference`, `idn-hostname` and `idn-email` for URLs, hostnames and emails with international characters.
 These formats are available in [ajv-formats-draft2019](https://github.com/luzlab/ajv-formats-draft2019) plugin.

 You can add and replace any formats using [addFormat](#api-addformat) method.

-The option `unknownFormats` allows changing the default behaviour when an unknown format is encountered.
-In this case Ajv can either fail schema compilation (default) or ignore it (default in versions before 5.0.0).
-You also can allow specific format(s) that will be ignored.
-See [Options](#options) for details.

 ## <a name="ref"></a>Combining schemas with \$ref